 Post-install modification of the installed Naviate product

-Beginning with Naviate for Revit 2016, it is possible to modify the installation after the initial installation.
+It is possible to modify the installation after the initial installation.
 If you for instance need to change the license type, or add another country-specific content pack, open up the Windows Add/Remove Programs dialog and select to Modify (Win 7) / Change (Win 10) the desired Naviate product.
 Step through the installation dialog sequence and adjust the setup as desired.

 Modifying the installation implies changing the machine settings and therfore requires administrative user rights.

 If you change the file content of the installation, for instance by adding an extra county-specific content pack, Windows Installer will ask for the original installation files.